 Wellbeing and Mindfulness for YOUth

 After working with youth for over 35 years, including special education, Dee DiGioia founded Mindful Kindful YOUniversity (MK YOU) to offer Mindfulness-based Social-Emotional Learning Enrichment Programs intentionally designed to address the challenges youth, and adults, face in school, and in life, which interfere with learning, relationships, and mental well-being, such as:

 distraction, impulse control, difficulty focusing;

-MK YOU equips and teaches children, teens, and adults HOW to cultivate the inner resources, or “superpowers” for reducing stress and experiencing more balance, resilience, and overall well-being by integrating evidence-based strategies and practices of mindfulness, movement & yoga, and social emotional learning to develop the essential life skills of emotional intelligence, or “Sm’Heart skills” — the essential education for responding more skillfully to life in the 21st Century!
+MK YOU equips and teaches children, teens, and adults HOW to cultivate the inner resources, or “superpowers” for reducing stress and managing difficult emotions and experiencing more balance, resilience, and overall well-being by integrating evidence-based strategies and practices of mindfulness, movement, and social emotional learning to develop the essential life skills of emotional intelligence, or “Sm’Heart skills”!

 The essential education for responding more skillfully to life in the 21st Century!